 About School Meals

 Palo Alto Unified School District (PAUSD) provides meal services for our students.
-Lunch is offered at all schools, and brunch is available at all secondary schools, Escondido Elementary School and Barron Park Elementary School.
-Snacks or a la carte items are offered during brunch and lunch at secondary schools.
+Lunch is offered at all schools, and brunch is available at all secondary schools, Escondido Elementary School, and Barron Park Elementary School.

 - Meal Charges Policy / Póliza de cargo de comida